MIPS architecture: Design

-MIPS is a modular architecture supporting up to four coprocessors (CP0/1/2/3).
-In MIPS terminology, CP0 is the System Control Coprocessor (an essential part of the processor that is implementation-defined in MIPS I–V), CP1 is an optional floating-point unit (FPU) and CP2/3 are optional implementation-defined coprocessors (MIPS III removed CP3 and reused its opcodes for other purposes).
-For example, in the PlayStation video game console, CP2 is the Geometry Transformation Engine (GTE), which accelerates the processing of geometry in 3D computer graphics.
+MIPS is a modular architecture supporting up to four coprocessors (COP0/1/2/3).
+In MIPS terminology, COP0 is the System Control Coprocessor (an essential part of the processor that is implementation-defined in MIPS I–V), COP1 is an optional floating-point unit (FPU), and COP2 and COP3 are optional implementation-defined coprocessors (MIPS III removed COP3 and reused its opcodes for other purposes).
+For example, in the PlayStation video game console, COP2 is the Geometry Transformation Engine (GTE), which accelerates the processing of geometry in 3D computer graphics.

 Versions

 MIPS I

 MIPS is a load/store architecture (also known as a register-register architecture); except for the load/store instructions used to access memory, all instructions operate on the registers.

-Registers

 MIPS I has thirty-two 32-bit general-purpose registers (GPR).
 Register $0 is hardwired to zero and writes to it are discarded.
 Register $31 is the link register.
 For integer multiplication and division instructions, which run asynchronously from other instructions, a pair of 32-bit registers, HI and LO, are provided.
 There is a small set of instructions for copying data between the general-purpose registers and the HI/LO registers.
 The program counter has 32 bits.
 The two low-order bits always contain zero since MIPS I instructions are 32 bits long and are aligned to their natural word boundaries.